Islanders beat Sabres 3-1 in Buffalo’s 1st game in 2 weeks

-BUFFALO, N.Y.
-(AP) — Semyon Varlamov stopped 20 shots and the New York Islanders extended their point streak to seven games with a 3-1 win over the COVID-19-depleted Buffalo Sabres, who were playing their first game in two weeks on Monday night.
+New York responded with Anders Lee and and Jean-Gabriel Pageau closing the period scoring goals 1:44 apart.
+Brock Nelson added a power-play goal in the second period, while Josh Bailey had two assists.

+Mathew Barzal extended his career-best point streak to nine straight games (four goals, seven assists) by helping set up Lee’s game-opening goal.

-Buffalo still had six regulars sidelined, including three defensemen, in returning after a coronavirus-forced break, which began two days after a 5-3 loss to New Jersey on Jan.
-31. Rust and fatigue played a factor in a game in which the Sabres failed to get a shot on goal in the third period (12-0) and were outshot 29-21 overall.
+Ultimately, the Sabres were undone by a lineup still missing six regulars, including three key defensemen, and the lingering affects of a coronavirus-forced break, which began two days after a 5-3 loss to New Jersey on Jan.
+31.

-Anders Lee and and Jean-Gabriel Pageau scored first-period goals 1:44 apart, and Brock Nelson scored on the power play for the Islanders, who are on a 4-0-3 run.

-Victor Olofsson scored a power-play goal for Buffalo to extend his point streak to a career-best seven straight games.
-He has three goals and five assists in the stretch.
+Rather than use rust as an excuse, Sabres captain Jack Eichel blamed the loss on what he several times called sloppiness.

+“We weren’t good enough.
+That’s what it comes down to in this league, you’re either good enough or you’re not,” Eichel said.
+“Obviously, we hadn’t played in the last two weeks.
+But nobody wants to sit here and make excuses.”

-Linus Ullmark stopped 26 shots for Buffalo, which had six games postponed and resumed practicing on Wednesday.
+Buffalo had six games postponed and resumed practicing on Wednesday.
 The Sabres eventually had nine players land on the NHL’s COVID list, plus coach Ralph Krueger, who tested positive and said he experienced “moderately severe symptoms.”
 The 61-year-old returned to practice Sunday and was cleared to take his spot behind the bench on Monday.

-The outcome was decided in the second period with the teams trading power-play goals.

-Olofsson cut New York’s lead to 2-1 by one-timing in Rasmus Dahlin’s no-look pass into the right circle 1:40 into the period.
-The Isles responded 10 minutes later with Nelson left alone at the left post, where he redirected in Josh Bailey’s pass from atop the right circle.
+Olofsson scored Buffalo’s lone goal, to extend his point streak to a career-best seven straight games, while Linus Ullmark was inconsistent in stopping 26 shots.
+Though Lee and Nelson scored by redirecting passes, Ullmark whiffed on Pageau’s shot, which came from a bad angle.

+The inability to manage a shot on goal in the third period particularly stung.
+The closest the Sabres came to registering a shot happened with about four minutes remaining when Eric Staal crashed the net and appeared to have the puck deflect wide off his stick.

 SCRATCHES

-Islanders: Coach Barry Trotz said LW Anthony Beauvillier is close to returning after missing his ninth consecutive game with a lower-body injury.
+Islanders: Trotz said LW Anthony Beauvillier is close to returning after missing his ninth consecutive game with a lower-body injury.

 Sabres: Minor-league callups Ds William Borgen and Brandon Davidson, and forward Steven Fogarty made their season debuts.
 Ds Jake McCabe and Brandon Montour participated in the pregame skate in an indication they are ready to be removed from the COVID-19 list after both said they tested positive.